thinkocapo/bash-party/README.md

 2. multiplayer mode YEAH!!!!
 3. tmux pipe command to change color
 4. 'text' is separate files, had many problems with this (margins, line breaks)
+5. re-write in python or C would that be more portable?

 #### Ideas